mbrukman/sense-engine/README.md

 This module gives you everything you need to build a Sense engine for your favorite programming language or interactive  data analysis tool.
-By building on Sense, you automatically get an interactive cloud user interface, scalable worker engines, shared project filestem, private project network, interactive and job-based workflow, and powerful REST API.
+By building on Sense, you automatically get an interactive cloud user interface, scalable worker infrastructure, shared project filesystem, private project network, interactive and job-based workflow, and powerful REST API.
 Sense allows you to focus on the core of your engine, while providing users a world class experience that seamlessly integrates with their other tools.